 Applications from faculty should be submitted to the applicant’s department chair, who should prioritize requests before forwarding them to the dean of the college/school.
 Since all applications must be ranked within the school or college, applicants should check for internal review deadlines.
 In non-departmentalized colleges/schools, applications should be submitted to the dean or his/her designee.
 Only complete electronic applications in a single PDF file are accepted.
 You will not submit an e-GC1 for bridge funding.

-- Bridge Application Cover page.
+- Bridge Application Form cover sheet

 - Curriculum vitae, including record of funding for the past five years with dollar amounts and funding periods listed for each grant (maximum of four pages combined).
 You may list either direct costs only, or direct + indirect, but indicate which is listed.

 - Demonstration of attempts to obtain funding (e.g. abstracts of submitted grants, panel summaries, priority scores or other evaluations and comments; do not send complete grant applications).

 - Description of proposed research (maximum of five pages including the bibliography).
 The abstract of a submitted grant is sufficient, if it is appropriate.